 If your ATM card doesn’t work, you’ll need this $100 (plus the cost of the hotel if they take cash only) to get you through your first night, then the next day you can resolve the issue with your ATM card not working.
 If it doesn’t (and I want to stress that it’s very unlikely that your card won’t work in the airport) it’ll probably just be an issue with the specific ATM or specific location you’re using.
 So as long as you have enough cash to make it until the next morning, you can withdraw yen someplace else.
 One thing you should know about ATMs in Japan is that they are almost always inside the bank, so when the bank closes in the evening, the ATM inside will be inaccessible.
 I know, that defeats the purpose of an ATM.
 But if you’re prepared for it, it won’t be a problem.

 Two things you should know: One, you need ATMs because most businesses in Japan only accept cash.
-Withdraw 40,000¥ every week and you should be good to go.
+Withdraw 40,000¥ every four days or so and you should be good to go.
 Two, 7-11 is your bastion.
 Forget about the image you have in your head.
 In Japan, 7-11 is a convenience store, ATM, deli, Walgreens, and Western Union all rolled into one.
 Use it; cherish it.